-Contributed materials, use of facilities and services are recognized at fair value as contributions when an unconditional commitment is received from the donor.
+Contributed nonfinancial assets are recognized at fair value when an unconditional commitment is received from the donor.
 The related expense is recognized as the item is used.
 Contributions of services are recognized when services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.